phoenix-rtos/phoenix-rtos-doc/coding/index.md

 ## Comments
 ### PS-CODE-050
-When the C programming language is used only C language comments shall be used - `/* */`
+When the C programming language is used only C language comments shall be used: `/* */`.

 ### PS-CODE-051
 `//` comments shall not to be used.